-9 Ways To Get Motivated To Lose Weight
+9 Ways To Find Your Weight Loss Motivation

-Let’s get one thing straight: being healthy isn’t just about a number on the scale.
-There are tons of other variables that affect your health besides your weight, and everyone is built a little differently.
+Let’s get one thing straight: being healthy isn’t just about the number on your scale.
+There are tons of other factors that affect your health besides your weight, and everyone is built differently.
 However, if being overweight is affecting your day to day life, sometimes weight loss is the goal.
-When you start eating right and exercising more, weight loss is a natural byproduct.
 Unfortunately, even if you know how to lose weight, finding the motivation to actually make those healthier choices can be another story!
-We’re here to help psych you up and find the inspiration you need to finally make a change for YOU.
+Whether you’ve been in a rut for a few months or many years, we’ll help you find the weight loss motivation you need to finally make a change for YOU!
 Here’s how to get motivated to lose weight today.

 1. Find Your Why

-Weight loss isn’t just a vanity game.
-If you are overweight, there are a number of reasons to lose weight: to have more energy, to keep up with your kids, to lower your cholesterol, to live longer!
-I always tell people to find their “WHY” for weight loss, and remind themselves of it every single day.
-If you are connected to your reason for doing something, you’re more likely to do it.
+Weight loss motivation starts with figuring out why you really want to lose weight in the first place.
+Maybe it’s to to have more energy, to keep up with your kids, to lower your cholesterol, to live longer or to fit into your favorite pair of jeans!
+Find that “WHY” for weight loss, and remind yourself of it every single day.
 The clearer you can be about your reasoning, the more motivated you will be.
-Long term payoffs, like disease prevention, are incredibly important, but some people also need an immediate payoff.
-Think of how great you feel about your body after a tough workout and a day of healthy eating—that can be your why, too!
+Long term payoffs like disease prevention are great, but some people also need an immediate payoff.
+Think of how great you feel about your body right after a tough workout or a day of healthy eating—that can be your why, too!

-Psych yourself up to lose weight by creating a specific game plan.
+Studies show that writing down your goals makes you more likely to achieve them, so get out a pen and paper and get specific!
 How much weight do you actually want to lose?
 And how will you make it happen?
-Choose your workout and healthy eating goals and write them down!
 Maybe your goal is to do cardio three times per week and strength train twice a week.
 Or maybe one of your goals is to eliminate all soda and sugary beverages from your diet.
 These are concrete goals that will help you lose weight.
-Tackling weight loss one goal at a time makes it more manageable and exciting.
+Tackling weight loss one goal at a time makes it more manageable and realistic, too.

 3. Seek Out A Supportive Community

-Wanting to lose weight can sometimes be a lonely journey.
-Passing on party foods or spending more time working on your health can be isolating if your friends don’t understand.
-That’s why it’s so important to surround yourself with a supportive community who can keep you accountable and encourage you with positivity.
+Passing on party foods or spending more time working on your health can be isolating and discouraging if your friends don’t understand.
+It’s scenarios like that can leave you saying “I have no motivation to lose weight at all!”
+You know what?
+Trying to pull yourself out of a rut and make positive changes can be a lonely journey sometimes.
+This is why finding a supportive, positive community is so important.
 Join a gym, enlist a workout buddy, hire a health coach, or join an online fitness community of other people who are putting a renewed focus on their health.
-It will motivate you beyond measure!
+It will motivate you to keep going even when you encounter challenges or setbacks!

 Weight loss is not just a physical challenge, it’s a mental one.
 Even before you start your weight loss journey, create a morning mantra that you recite to yourself to get yourself motivated.
 Maybe it’s “I’m worthy of self-care, and working out and eating right are part of that self-care.”
 Or maybe it’s as simple as “I will make healthy choices today.”
 Whatever mantra you feel connected to, develop one and repeat it to yourself.
 Build up your mental toughness and your self-confidence so that when push comes to shove, this mantra can get you through days when you don’t feel like working out or are feeling low.